Bun SQlite Key Value

 Deletes all items if no parameter was passed.

-key: string: Deletes the entry whose key was passed as a string.
+key: string: Deletes the item whose key was passed as a string.

-keys: string[]: Deletes the entries whose keys were passed in an array.
+keys: string[]: Deletes the items whose keys were passed in an array.

 import { BunSqliteKeyValue } from "bun-sqlite-key-value"